Heller’s 2nd Amendment

 Read More

 The futility is evident from the opening lines, and open contradiction, of the lead Heller dissent.
-Justice Stevens, conjecturing “Surely it protects a right that can be enforced by individuals,” then recognized the Amendment “was adopted to protect the right of the people of each of the several States to maintain a well-regulated militia.
-It was a response to concerns raised during the ratification [debates] that the power of Congress to disarm the state militias … posed an intolerable threat to the sovereignty of the several States.
+Justice Stevens, after conjecturing “Surely it protects a right that can be enforced by individuals,” then recognized the amendment “was adopted to protect the right of the people of each of the several States to maintain a well-regulated militia.
+It was a response to concerns raised during the ratification [debates] that the power of Congress to disarm the state militias … posed an intolerable threat to the sovereignty of the several States.”
+Unable to pay more than lip service to control advocates’ theory, Justice Stevens throughout his dissent, joined by Justices Souter, Ginsburg, and Breyer, recognized that the amendment:

 • “It was the States, not private persons, on whose immediate behalf the Second Amendment was adopted,” which “serves the structural function of protecting the States from encroachment by an overreaching Federal Government.”